ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/compiler_directives.rst

 ---------------

-Using the `import` or `#include` directive, you can include other ZScript code files in your project.
+Using the `import` or `#include` directive, you can include other ZScript code files in your project by specifying the path to the file as a :ref:`string literal<string_literals>`.
 Normally, only the script buffer of a quest is compiled- but each of these statements adds a file to be compiled.

 Generally, including the same file multiple times has no ill effects- unless you change the :ref:`HEADER_GUARD option<zslang_options>`.